 Rachael is a DPhil student at St Hilda's College.
 Since coming to Oxford in 2013 she has volunteered with Branch Up, a student-led charity that tackles extra-curricular disadvantage in and around the city, and took on the role of coordinator from 2015 to 2018.
 In January 2018 she became a trustee of VIP+ as part of the Young Trustees programme.

-Emma is the VIP+ Manager, overseeing the VIP+ finances, programmes and strategic direction.
+Emma is the VIP+ Manager, overseeing the VIP+ programme delivery, finances and strategic direction.
 She does this alongside working at Oxford Hub.
 She also volunteers as a 'big sister' for a child in Oxford and is a trustee at Yellow Submarine and Meadowbrook College.